vtjc2002/LearnAI-Bootcamp/lab02.3-bing_search/1_Overview.md

 * [Bing Visual Search](https://docs.microsoft.com/en-us/azure/cognitive-services/bing-visual-search/overview): Returns insights about an image such as visually similar images, shopping sources for products found in the image, and related searches.
 Here's a [blog post](https://azure.microsoft.com/en-us/blog/bing-visual-search-and-entity-search-apis-for-video-apps/) and [video](https://www.youtube.com/watch?time_continue=1&v=fj1BX2INbZE) to learn more.
 * [Bing Custom Search](https://docs.microsoft.com/en-us/azure/cognitive-services/bing-custom-search/overview): Specify the domains, subsites, and webpages that Bing searches, customizing search experiences for different topics

 Take a few minutes to explore some the capabilities of the various service (each link should take you to more information about the service).
-Discuss with your neighbor at least one things you learned that the Bing Search APIs can do that you did not know.
+Discuss with your neighbor at least one thing you learned that the Bing Search APIs can do that you did not know.

 #### Lab options